-The TAP controller can now be used to serially test the processor.
+During test, you can use the TAP controller to serially test the processor.
 If scan chain 0 and INTEST are selected, DCLK is generated while the state machine is in the RUN-TEST/IDLE state.
 During EXTEST, DCLK is not generated.

 On exit from test, RESTART must be selected as the TAP controller instruction.
 When this is done, MCLK can be resumed.
 After INTEST testing, you must take care to ensure that the core is in a sensible state before reverting to normal operation.
-The safest ways to do this is are by using one of the following:
+The safest ways to do this are as follows:

-- select RESTART, then cause a system reset - insert MOV PC, #0 into the instruction pipeline before reverting.
+- select RESTART, then cause a system reset - insert MOV PC, #0 into the instruction pipeline before reverting to normal operation.